This guide to connecting with teens and tweens is part of our larger quick guides series. Enjoy!

 5. Cracked: 5 stupid things adults do when talking to teens

-What’s your biggest obstacle in your relationship with your adolescent?
+What’s your biggest obstacle for connecting with teens?